‘As a woman scientist, I am fighting against prejudices’

 Did you have a female role model of your own?

-‘When I was studying at the University of Groningen, there was a female professor in the mathematics department: Ruth Curtain.
+‘When I was studying at the University of Groningen, there was only one female professor in the department of mathematics: Ruth Curtain.
 To me, she was an exceptionally imposing character: she radiated authority.
 Now I know that she had to act that way in order to be taken seriously as a woman.
 It is only in retrospect that I realize how important she was for me.
 That is also why I am calling for more female professors, particularly in the Netherlands.
 I’ve served on various selection committees, and I’m always disappointed to see how much more quickly female candidates are ruled out than male candidates are.
 The arguments are always based on facts that have clearly been interpreted differently.
 If that happens, you can bet that you’ll be hearing from me.’

 If you could give a piece of advice to young students at the University of Groningen, what would it be?